AlicanteTechMeetup/MeetUp_DBCityFinder/README.md

 # AngularJS Tutorial: Create DBCityFinder

-Follow up this tutorial and create a City Finder app using AngularJS and DBpedia!
+*Follow up this tutorial and create a City Finder app using AngularJS and DBpedia!*

+Hi!
+I'm Alex Jover, nice to meet you!
+We're creating an AngularJS app called DBCityFinder step by step (yes, this app searches cities, as the name suggests).
+The aim of this guide is to create a **practical app** for any **AngularJS beginner who wants to get a bit deeper into AngularJS**

 You can find a full working and more complete app in [DBCityFinder repository](https://github.com/alexjoverm/DBCityFinder).
-This repo is for the MeetUp speech [AngularJS Introduction: create DBCityFinder app](http://www.meetup.com/AlicanteTech/events/225370473/)
+This repo is intended to be a full-guide for the MeetUp speech [AngularJS Introduction: create DBCityFinder app](http://www.meetup.com/AlicanteTech/events/225370473/)

 ## DBCityFinder, step by step